ibm-cloud-docs/Backup/configure-SQLDB-backup.md

    Filters are applied when the backup job runs.
 New databases that match the specified filters are automatically excluded when the backup job runs.
 Filters are not case-sensitive.
    {: note}

-10. To remove an inclusion or exclusion record from the Backup Set box, click Delete next to the record.
+10. To remove an inclusion or exclusion record from the Backup Set box, click **Delete** next to the record.
-11. Click Apply Now to consolidate and simplify records in the Backup Set box, if changes need to be applied.
+11. Click **Apply Now** to consolidate and simplify records in the Backup Set box, if changes need to be applied.
-12. Click Create Job.
+12. Click **Create Job**.
 The job is now created, and the View/Add Schedule dialog box appears.
 Next, you can create a schedule for running the backup.
-Click Cancel if you don't want to create a schedule now.
+Click **Cancel** if you don't want to create a schedule now.

 ## Scheduling the SQL backup job